object-Object/mycampus-calendar-rs/README.md

 # mycampus-calendar-rs

 This is a small program to parse student schedules from MyCampus into `.ics` files, which can be imported into any calendar app (eg. Google Calendar, Outlook, Apple Calendar).
-This is working as of Winter 2022.
+This is still working as of Spring/Summer 2024.
 Works in Firefox and (probably) any Chromium-based browser.

 ## Installation